Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 NSAIDs, or nonsteroidal anti-inflammatory drugs, play an essential role in providing immediate relief for shin splints.
 These can be easily obtained over the counter, including aspirin, ibuprofen, and naproxen.
 The use of NSAIDs is recommended to alleviate pain and reduce swelling that often accompanies shin splint injuries.

-- taking NSAIDs, which have been shown to help with mild inflammation while promoting healing within soft tissues
+- Taking NSAIDs helps with mild inflammation while promoting healing within soft tissues.

-- allowing time for rest before resuming physical activity ensures the best results during this acute stage
+- Allowing time for rest before resuming physical activity ensures optimal recovery.

 Long-Term Treatment and Rehabilitation Strategies